carbon-design-system/carbon-for-ibm-dotcom-website/wiki/Layout-component/Content-block.md

 `Core` <!-- category start --><!-- category end -->

-The [[Content block]] is a reusable core component used to help you build more complex patterns by placing them within the grid or a [[Content section]].
+The [[Content block]] is a reusable core component used to help you build more complex patterns by placing them within the [[Carbon 2x grid]] or a [[Content section]].
 Many of the options available at this level are optional providing you with more flexibility.

 <!-- ![image](https://user-images.githubusercontent.com/3793636/119082616-0eebe000-b9c4-11eb-8e2a-fcabf8dad107.png) -->